Iron is one of the most popular topics I am consistently addressing via email and DM.

 - Oxalic acid, which is found in high amounts in spinach and rhubarb

 - Polyphenols, specifically polyphenols found in coffee and chocolate

 Plant-based eaters are on my shortlist for people who might need to consider supplementation.
 As you read on, you’ll discover how to talk to your healthcare practitioner about thoroughly testing your iron through lab work and decide what kind of supplementation is best for you.

 3. Could I be at risk for iron deficiency?

-Some who suffer from chronic gastrointestinal disorders such as celiac disease or inflammatory bowel disease can also easily become iron-deficient (and even deficient in a whole host of nutrients) due to decreased absorption through the digestive tract.
+Some who suffer from chronic gastrointestinal disorders such as celiac or inflammatory bowel disease can also quickly become iron-deficient (and even deficient in a whole host of nutrients) due to decreased absorption through the digestive tract.
 This also applies to people who have undergone bariatric procedures, especially gastric bypass operations.

 While it’s not ideal, mild iron deficiency isn’t as scary as it sounds.
-Once you know and understand what your needs are, there are ample ways to rectify your lack of the nutrient.
+Once you know and understand your needs, there are ample ways to rectify your lack of the nutrient.
 The real thing to be concerned about is iron deficiency anemia, a condition you become more susceptible to when you are iron deficient.
 This is a condition when your blood lacks ample healthy red blood cells to carry enough oxygen to your body's tissues, which is a big problem.

 You might be suffering from iron deficiency anemia if you experience any of the following symptoms:

 - Extreme fatigue or a general feeling of weakness